What is umbrella insurance?

 Umbrella Insurance Coverage

 Umbrella insurance covers the policyholder and other members of the family or household against lawsuits involving personal injury to others, property damage and other claims that are dependent on your policy.
+It also covers certain liability claims, such as libel or slander.
+If you own a rental property, umbrella insurance can also provide additional coverage beyond a standard renter’s insurance policy.

 Uses for umbrella insurance coverage: